Boss: Born to Rule: Sequel

 Following up on the success of Boss, it was announced in September 2013, that the team of Jeet and Baba Yadav have decided to create a "Part II" sequel film with plans for distribution abroad.
 The sequel is titled Boss 2: Back To Rule and retains many of the same cast and crew of the original film.
-Unlike the first film, which was a remake of another film, Boss 2 is an original film.
+Unlike the first film, which was a remake of Businessman, Boss 2 is an original film.
 The sequel is also an Indo-Bangladesh joint venture, being co-produced by Bangladesh's Jaaz Multimedia.
 The shooting of the film was started from January 2017, and the film was released on 23 June in Bangladesh and in July in India.